Stunning/Stunning-ImageMaps/README.md

 # Stunning ImageMaps
-Replaces HTML Image maps with a SVG equivalent.
+Converts HTML image maps to SVG equivalents.

 ## Background
 The initial reason for this plugin was to fix the image maps click problem in iOS8.
 But under the way I realized the plugin also could fix the responsive problem at the same time.